 To add some text to an existing note, put a " +" at the end of your subject line and we'll place the body of the email into the most recent note with that title.

 By default, emails sent to Evernote go into your default notebook.
-If you frequently forward emails into Evernote and organize them with similar notebooks and tags, you can enable Auto-Filing.
+If you frequently save emails into Evernote and organize them with similar notebooks and tags, you can enable Auto-filing.
 When you forward an email into Evernote, auto-filing will look for similar notes inside your account and apply the same notebook and tags.

 Enable Auto-Filing from your Account Preferences > Personal Settings.

-You can also set up your email client's automatic email filters to automatically forward every email from a certain sender or with a particular subject.
-For example, you may have a weekly report from Google Analytics that you want to forward into your company's "reports" notebook.
-Just set the recipient email address to be your Evernote email address.
+You can also set up your email client's automatic email filters to automatically forward every email from a specific sender or with a particular subject.